bfrizzell01/family-guy-dashboard/README.md

 appearances.
 When the user selects their preferences, the table will show all episodes that meet their criteria, with a brief synopsis.
 Freakin' sweet!

+This dashbard uses the [Family Guy Episode Info](https://www.kaggle.com/datasets/zeesolver/family) dataset obtained from Kaggle.
+It contains data on 400 Family Guy episodes, including the season and episode number featured characters, writers, IMDB ratings, viewer counts, and a synopsis.

 # App Demo

 # Instructions